-At the top, we first checked out one of the videos on the building of the Tram.
+At the top, we first checked out one of the videos on the building of the Palm Springs Aerial Tramway.
 I found it fascinating, and Offspring was being a good sport, but I could tell she wasn’t captivated by the content so we wandered outside.

 Here’s a short video from the LA Times that shows what you can expect from the ride.

 I felt like I could have spent a week up there in the Mt.
 San Jacinto State Park, and if that’s your thing, you can do it.
 There are campsites, 50 miles of trails, even a ranger station.
 We wandered around and enjoyed the scenery for about an hour.
 I was hoping we’d be able to hike out to one of the scenic overlooks, but neither of us had proper footwear for hiking in snow, so we found a log to sit on for a little picnic before heading back.

 There are two restaurants at the top, Peaks, a dining room with a stunning view of the Coachella Valley or the Pines Café, a cafeteria-style restaurant.
 Both restaurants are open for lunch and dinner.
 Last time I was up I had some really awesome chili at the Pines Café, but this time we had already eaten lunch so we carried water and a snack up with us.

 Our trip up was hosted by the Palm Springs Aerial Tramway but the opinions expressed here are my own.